S. R. Nayak: Education

-As Justices
+As justice

-Nayak assumed charge of the office chief justice of high court of Chhattisgarh state, India at Bilaspur on 17 November 2005.
+Nayak assumed charge of the office of chief justice of the high court of Chhattisgarh state, India at Bilaspur on 17 November 2005.
 He retired on 1 January 2007.

 After his retirement as chief justice, Nayak had two politically appointed positions under the Congress rule in Karnataka.
-Justice Nayak was appointed as the First Chairperson of the newly formed Karnataka State Human Rights Commission from 2007 to 2012.
-Justice Nayak was appointed as the chairperson of the Law commission of Karnataka in June 2014 till June 2019.
-The Kannada University at Hampi conferred on him the Naadoja award,[3] in January 2008.
-The Bangalore University conferred on him the honorary doctorate (laws) in May 2009.
+Justice Nayak was appointed the first Chairman of the newly formed Karnataka State Human Rights Commission from 2007 to 2012 and chairman of the Law Commission of Karnataka in June 2014 till June 2019.

+Death

+Nayak died in Bengaluru on 18 May 2025, at the age of 81.

 Awards

 The Kannada University at Hampi conferred on him the Naadoja award, The Bangalore University conferred on him the honorary doctorate (laws) in May 2009 and Other Awards.